-Pet Insurance Australia spokesperson Nadia Crighton says that while Easter was a time for joy and celebration, it was also a time of year where there was an increase in pets being poisoned – chocolate poisoning in particular.
+Pet Insurance Australia spokesperson Nadia Crighton said that while Easter is a time for joy and celebration, it is also a time of year when there is an increase in pets being poisoned, particularly by eating chocolate.

 “If you suspect your pet has ingested chocolate, it’s important you seek veterinary treatment quickly.
 Dogs will also tend to ingest the entire box, including the wrappers, plastic and ribbon.”

-“All of this can wreak havoc on their systems and cause your pet to become very ill.”
+“All of this can wreak havoc on their systems and cause your pet to become very ill,” Ms Crighton said.

-The top 5 toxicity claims – Pet Insurance Australia
+The top 5 toxicity claims according to Pet Insurance Australia

 - Toxin exposure

 - Rodenticide (rat poison)

 Are you covered if your dog eats chocolate?

 According to Canstar data, at the time of writing, 67 of the ‘accident & illness’ and ‘accident, illness & routine care’ pet insurance policies we rate offer cover for toxicity through ingestion, which, depending on your provider, may include chocolate poisoning.
 This represents almost 90% of the pet insurance policies of this kind rated by Canstar.